Greetings from Proteomics Meeting 2017!

 Biomedical research is generally known as medical research.
 And it is the basic research, applied research, or translational research conducted to aid and supports the development of knowledge in the field of medicine.Proteomics is used in many areas of research such as discovery of markers for diagnosis and vaccine candidates, understanding pathogenic mechanisms, and also in the study of expression patterns at different time points and also in response to different stimuli, and in elucidating the functional protein networks.
 Proteomics analysis involves in the sample preparation, protein separation, and protein identification.

 Epigenetics, the study of potentially heritable changes in the gene expression (active versus inactive genes) and that does not involve the changes to the underlying DNA sequence - a change in phenotype without a change in genotype and which in turn affects how cells read the genes.
-Epigenetic change is a regular and natural occurrence but it can also be influenced by the more factors such as age, the environment/lifestyle, and the disease state.
-Epigenetic modifications can also manifest as commonly as the manner in which cells terminally differentiate to end up as skin cells, liver cells, brain cells, etc. And also epigenetic change can have more damaging effects that can results in diseases like cancer.
+And also epigenetic change can have more damaging effects that can results in diseases like cancer.
 At least three systems including DNA methylation, histone modification and non-coding RNA (ncRNA) and associated gene silencing are currently considered to initiate and sustain epigenetic change.
-New and ongoing research is continuously uncovering the role of epigenetics in a variety of human disorders and fatal diseases.
+Cancer epigenetics is the study of somatically heritable changes to molecular processes that influence the flow of information between the DNA of cancer cells and their gene expression patterns. the technology most frequently used for the analysis of clinical tissue samples is the two-dimensional gel electrophoresis (2DE) are combined with the matrix assisted laser desorption/ionization time of flight mass spectrometry (MALDI-TOF MS).

 Single-cell genomics is advancing rapidly and it is generating many new insights into complex biological systems, ranging from the diversity of microbial ecosystems to the genomics of human cancer.
 It focus on the technical challenges of making measurements that start from a single molecule of DNA, and then explore how some of these recent methodological advancements have enabled the discovery of unexpected new biology.
 Methods for the genomic analysis at the single-cell resolution enable the new understanding of the complex biological phenomena.
 Single-cell techniques are ranging from flow cytometry and microfluidics to PCR and sequencing these are used to understand the cellular composition of complex tissues, it helps to find new microbial species and perform genome-wide haplotyping.